Qiskit/qiskit.org/content/events/seminar-series.md

 dates: Every Friday at 12:00 PM EDT
 tagline: The Quantum Information Science Seminar Series is a deep dive into various academic and research topics within the quantum community.
 description: Add your description here
-background: globalsummerschool
+background: seminarseries
 nav:
-  - text: What
-    goTo: '#what-is-the-quantum-information-science-seminar-series?'
-  - text: When
-    goTo: '#when-and-where-is-the-seminar-series?'
   - text: Schedule
     goTo: '#schedule'
   - text: Nominate
-    goTo: '#want-to-nominate-a-speaker?'
+    goTo: '#nominate'
   - text: Code of Conduct
     goTo: '#code-of-conduct'
 routeName: events
 ---

 ## What is the Quantum Information Science Seminar Series?
 The Quantum Information Science Seminar Series is a deep dive into various academic and research topics within the quantum community.
-This series is hosted by [Zlatko Minev, Ph.D.](https://twitter.com/zlatko_minev).
+This series is hosted by [Zlatko Minev, Ph.D.](https://twitter.com/zlatko_minev). **Subscribe to our YouTube channel and set a reminder to watch [Quantum Information Science Seminar Series](https://www.youtube.com/watch?v=7dfw8k2p1to&feature=youtu.be)**

 ## When and where is the Seminar Series?
 The Quantum Information Science Seminar is hosted on the [Qiskit Youtube channel](https://www.youtube.com/watch?v=1JT3ei4CXgM&list=PLOFEBzvs-Vvr0uEoGFo08n4-WrM_8fft2) every Friday at 12:00 PM EDT!
 Join us in the live chat to have your questions answered!